Vintage French bread boards are charming and so on-trend. Come see how you can add that French farmhouse style to your interiors, too!

 The kitchen table is one of my favorite places to display them.
 I love the layered look of using it over a runner as a stage for whatever display is there.

-I’ve sourced some great French ones for you below.
-But since they can sometimes be more expensive, I’ve also listed some reproductions and European ones (from other countries besides France).
+I’ve sourced several French ones for you below, along with lots of European ones (from other countries besides France).
+But since they can sometimes be more expensive, I’ve also listed some reproductions.

 Shop Bread Boards